 Turn around time: Depends on which cleaner you choose

-Available in: Over 40 cities, including New York, Chicago, Dallas, Baltimore, and Boston
+Available in: More than 40 cities, including New York, Chicago, Dallas, Baltimore, and Boston

-How it works: TaskRabbit is more of a general service, meant to connect those in need of help with those looking for work, for everything from moving to cleaning to event planning.
+How it works: TaskRabbit is more of a general service, one meant to connect those in need of help with those looking for work, for everything from moving to cleaning to event planning.
 Each “Tasker” has been vetted via in-person interviews and background checks, according to the company.
 Until dedicated laundry services move into more cities, TaskRabbit may provide a (somewhat lacking) option.
-Just to give you an idea, we tried to find someone to do our laundry in Portland on Thursday.
-There was only one person available, who was charging $28 an hour.
-If we could’ve held out until Sunday, however, we found someone willing to do it for $20 an hour.
+Just to give you an idea, we tried to find someone to do our laundry in Chicago on Friday.
+Multiple people offered to do so, at a rate of $25 an hour.

 Turn around time: Depends on who’s available

-Available in: 19 cities, including Atlanta, Austin, Dallas, Miami, Phoenix, Portland, and Seattle
+Available in: Eighteen cities, including Atlanta, Austin, Dallas, Miami, Phoenix, Portland, Seattle, and London